mantidproject/mantid/docs/source/algorithms/DirectILLApplyDiagnostics-v1.rst

 Description
 -----------

 This algorithm applies the mask workspace given by *DiagnosticsWorkspace* to *InputWorkspace*.
-One would usually generate the *DiagnosticsWorkspace* using the :ref:`DirectILLDetectorDiagnostics <algm-DirectILLDetectorDiagnostics>` algorithm.
+One would usually generate the *DiagnosticsWorkspace* using the :ref:`DirectILLDiagnostics <algm-DirectILLDiagnostics>` algorithm.
 However, any workspace accepted by :ref:`MaskDetectors <algm-MaskDetectors>` works equally well.

 Usage
 -----